 4. Do a Few Test Shots and Engagement Photos

-What looks good in the mirror may not look great in a photograph and vice versa.
+What looks good in the mirror may not look great in a photograph, and vice versa.
 For example, dark eyeliner can make your eyes look smaller on the lens, and a shiny face creates too much exposure.
 For these reasons, you should take a few test shots when you’re all done up.

 5. Get Two Photographers with Multiple Different Angles

 Instead of hiring one photographer and hoping for the perfect shot, hire two.
 Not only will you be able to shoot more photos, but you’ll have more angles of crucial wedding moments.
-This makes it less likely that the photographer can’t get a good shot or misses those truly special moments.
+This makes it less likely that the photographer can’t get a good shot or misses those extraordinary moments.

 It would be best if you established a no-cell phone policy for your wedding.
 Too many wedding photos have been ruined because someone pulled out their phone in front of the photographer’s camera.